Contact Us

 I've found that one of the most valuable things for the dashboard is this new release portlet.

 This is a good thing for decision-makers and your admin to see what's coming out that you may want to implement in your NetSuite system.
 For instance, this one shows the release for 2020.1, and there will be a lot of things added.
-You'll want to review those release notes so you can further improve your system.
+You'll want to review those release notes to improve your system further.

-Many of the navigation portlets that you can add to your NetSuite dashboard are features that are already readily available in your header navigation.
+Many of the navigation portlets you can add to your NetSuite dashboard are already available in your header navigation.
 But if you frequently navigate these links and want to save yourself a few clicks, having the portlets immediately visible on your dashboard can be handy.

 We'll add the Recent Records portlet, which is a great way to navigate your NetSuite system a little more easily.